dunstone-a/Socs3_Knockout_RNA/code/README.md

 - Build the kallisto index based on the cDNA mouse reference.

 `06_kallisto_align.sh`
-- Allign the reads to the kallisto index and output abundance.h5 files for each sample.
+- Align the reads to the kallisto index and output abundance.h5 files for each sample.
 These files can be loaded in as count matrices in R.